Service Page

 How individuals become misrepresented in search

+Search results do not verify reputation.
+They rank content.
+That distinction is critical.
 A person can be well established professionally and still be poorly represented online if the most visible sources are incomplete, outdated, editorially selective, or detached from the wider context of their work.

 Common reputation scenarios

-MDJ’s operating model
+Lucidus operating model for individuals

 Monitoring